citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteSettingsResponseModel.md

 `func (o *SiteSettingsResponseModel) UnsetWebUiPolicySetEnabled()`

 UnsetWebUiPolicySetEnabled ensures that no value is present for WebUiPolicySetEnabled, not even an explicit nil
+### GetConsoleInactivityTimeoutMinutes

+`func (o *SiteSettingsResponseModel) GetConsoleInactivityTimeoutMinutes() int32`

+GetConsoleInactivityTimeoutMinutes returns the ConsoleInactivityTimeoutMinutes field if non-nil, zero value otherwise.

+### GetConsoleInactivityTimeoutMinutesOk

+`func (o *SiteSettingsResponseModel) GetConsoleInactivityTimeoutMinutesOk() (*int32, bool)`

+GetConsoleInactivityTimeoutMinutesOk returns a tuple with the ConsoleInactivityTimeoutMinutes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConsoleInactivityTimeoutMinutes

+`func (o *SiteSettingsResponseModel) SetConsoleInactivityTimeoutMinutes(v int32)`

+SetConsoleInactivityTimeoutMinutes sets ConsoleInactivityTimeoutMinutes field to given value.

+### HasConsoleInactivityTimeoutMinutes

+`func (o *SiteSettingsResponseModel) HasConsoleInactivityTimeoutMinutes() bool`

+HasConsoleInactivityTimeoutMinutes returns a boolean if a field has been set.

+### SetConsoleInactivityTimeoutMinutesNil

+`func (o *SiteSettingsResponseModel) SetConsoleInactivityTimeoutMinutesNil(b bool)`

+ SetConsoleInactivityTimeoutMinutesNil sets the value for ConsoleInactivityTimeoutMinutes to be an explicit nil

+### UnsetConsoleInactivityTimeoutMinutes
+`func (o *SiteSettingsResponseModel) UnsetConsoleInactivityTimeoutMinutes()`

+UnsetConsoleInactivityTimeoutMinutes ensures that no value is present for ConsoleInactivityTimeoutMinutes, not even an explicit nil
 ### GetSupportedAuthenticators

 `func (o *SiteSettingsResponseModel) GetSupportedAuthenticators() Authenticator`